 Replacing your factory speakers

-Installing anew set of speakers in the G6 isn't without challenges, but it's not the toughest DIY task ever by far.
+Installing a new set of speakers in the G6 isn't without challenges, but it's nothing a reasonably adept DIY-er can't handle.
 The results, of course, will be totally worth the effort.

 Whether your G6 has two doors or four, the procedures and possibilities for installing front door speakers are quite similar.
 You'll need to remove the door panels, which, despite a couple of interesting nuances covered in your Crutchfield MasterSheet™, is relatively uncomplicated.
 Once you're in, you'll find either a 6-1/2" or 6-3/4" woofer at the base of the door and a set of tweeters up high.
 A set of aftermarket component speakers would be ideal for any G6 model.